-'Howbeit we speak wisdom among the perfect.'- 1 Cor. ii.
-6.
+"Howbeit we speak wisdom among the perfect."
+1 Cor: 2: 6.

-'And I, brethren, could not speak unto you as unto spiritual, but as unto carnal, as unto babes in Christ.
-For whereas there is among you jealousy and strife, are ye not yet carnal?'-1 Con. iii.
-1, 3.
+"And I, brethren, could not speak to you as to spiritual, but as to carnal, as to babes in Christ.
+For whereas there is among you jealousy and strife, are you not yet carnal?"
+1 Cor.
+3: 1, 3.

-A MONG the Corinthians there were mighty and abundant operations of the Holy Spirit.
-Paul could say to them (i.
-5), 'In everything ye were enriched in Christ, so that ye come behind in no gift.'
+Among the Corinthians there were mighty and abundant operations of the Holy Spirit.
+Paul could say to them (1: 5), "In everything you were enriched in Christ, so that you come behind in no gift."
 And yet in the sanctifying grace of the Holy Spirit there was much that was wanting.
-He had to say, 'There are contentions among you; I beseech you that there be no divisions among you, but that ye may be perfected together in the same mind.'
+He had to say, "There are contentions among you; I beseech you that there be no divisions among you, but that you may be perfected together in the same mind."
 The spirit of humility, and gentleness, and unity was wanting; without these they could not be perfected, either individually or as a body.
-They needed the injunction, 'Above all these things put on love, which is the bond of perfectness.'
+They needed the injunction, "Above all these things put on love, which is the bond of perfectness."

 The Corinthians were as yet carnal; the gifts of the Spirit were among them in power; but His grace, renewing, sweetening, sanctifying every temper into the likeness of Jesus, in this they were lacking much.
-The wisdom Paul preached was a heavenly, spiritual wisdom; 'God's wisdom in a mystery, even the hidden wisdom,' which needed a spiritual, heavenly mind to apprehend it.
-'We speak wisdom among the perfect;' he could not speak to them 'as unto spiritual, but as unto carnal.'
+The wisdom Paul preached was a heavenly, spiritual wisdom, God's wisdom in a mystery, even the hidden wisdom, which needed a spiritual, heavenly mind to apprehend it.
+"We speak wisdom among the perfect;" he could not speak to them "as unto spiritual, but as unto carnal."
 Spiritual things must be spiritually discerned; the wisdom among the perfect could only be received by those who were not carnal, but spiritual.
 The perfect of whom Paul speaks are the spiritual.

 And who are the spiritual?
 Those in whom not only the gifts, but the graces of the Spirit have obtained supremacy and are made manifest.
-God's love is His perfection (Matt. v.
-40-46); Christ's humility is His perfection.
+God's love is His perfection (Matt.
+5: 40-46); Christ's humility is His perfection.
 The self-sacrificing love of Christ, His humility, and meekness, and gentleness, manifested in daily life, are the most perfect fruit of the Spirit, the true proof that a man is spiritual.
 A man may have great zeal in God's service, he may be used to influence many for good, and yet, when weighed in the balance of love, be found sadly wanting.
 In the heat of controversy, or under unjust criticism, haste of temper, slowness to forgive and forget, quick words and sharp judgments, often reveal an easily wounded sensitiveness, which proves how little the Spirit of Christ has full possession or real mastery.
 The spiritual man is the man who is clothed with the spirit of the suffering, crucified Jesus.